Microbiome are a community of viruses, bacteria and micro organisms on our largest organ, the skin.

 Our intestinal flora plays an important role in our skin and general health.
 Through a detailed analysis in a special laboratory, the individual intestinal microbiome can be precisely analysed and selectively supplemented by pre- and probiotics.
 A holistic approach can achieve a new balance from the inside.

-You are welcome to make an appointment for a check-up in my practice in Vienna: Book an appointment.
+You are welcome to make an appointment for a check-up in our practice in Vienna: Book an appointment

 New Article on probiotic skin care